Pip (counting): Dominoes

 Dominoes use pips that are similar to dice.
 Each half of a domino tile can have anywhere from no pips all the way up to 18, in practice, depending on the set.
-A common double-six set has pips all the way up to six arranged in the same manner to dice pips.
-The game is generally played by up to four players only, individually or in partners (pairs).
-Domino sets having more pips on one half of the tile allow the game to be played by more players.
+In a standard double-six set, tiles range from blank to six pips on each half.
+Larger sets such as double-nine or double-twelve extend this range and are commonly used to accommodate additional players.